votommy/tommys-blog/README.md

 - Run `npm run build`
 - Push changes to main
-- GitHub Actions will build the site and deploy
+- GitHub Actions will build the site and deploy to votommy.github.io/tommys-blog